lunfardo314/verkle/README.md

 # 257-ary _verkle_ trie

 _Disclaimer: the code in this package is experimental.
-It can only be used in research and not suitable for use in production.
+It can only be used in research and *is not suitable for use in production*.

 The _trusted setup_ must be created in a secure environment.
 This is a responsibility of the user.
 The security of your trusted setup entirely depends on how you use the _kzg_setup_ program, i.e. how you treat the secret it is based upon._